God’s Words Removed My Notions

 By Xiao Rui, Sichuan Province

-After that, I saw more of God’s words: “It is greatly arduous for God to carry out His work in the land of the great red dragon, but it is through such difficulty that God does a stage of His work to make manifest His wisdom and wondrous deeds.
-God takes this opportunity to make this group of people complete.
-Because of people’s suffering, their caliber, and all the satanic disposition of people in this unclean land, God does His work of purification and conquest so that, from this, He may gain glory and gain those who stand witness to His deeds.
-This is the full significance of all the sacrifices that God has made for this group of people.
-That is to say, God does the work of conquest just through those who oppose Him.
-Therefore, only doing so can manifest the great power of God. … This is just as in the stage of’ work; He could only be glorified among those Pharisees who persecuted Him.
-If not for such persecution and the betrayal of Judas, Jesus would not have been ridiculed or slandered, much less crucified, and thus could never have gained glory” (“Is the Work of God So Simple as Man Imagines?” in The Word Appears in the Flesh).
+After that, I saw more of God’s words: “It is tremendously difficult for God to carry out His work in the land of the great red dragon—but it is through this difficulty that God does one stage of His work, making manifest His wisdom and His wondrous deeds, and using this opportunity to make this group of people complete.
+It is through people’s suffering, through their caliber, and through all the satanic dispositions of the people of this filthy land that God does His work of purification and conquest, so that, from this, He may gain glory, and so that He may gain those who will bear witness to His deeds.
+Such is the entire significance of all the sacrifices that God has made for this group of people.
+That is, it is through those who oppose Him that God does the work of conquest, and only thus can the great power of God be made manifest. … Jesus’ stage of work was the same: He could only be glorified among those Pharisees who persecuted Him; if not for the persecution of the Pharisees and the betrayal of Judas, Jesus would not have been ridiculed or slandered, much less crucified, and thus could not have gained glory” (“Is the Work of God As Simple As Man Imagines?” in The Word Appears in the Flesh).
 From these words I became even more aware that no matter what work God does, it all has meaning.
 If His work is to show some miracles or mete out some punishments, it has meaning, it has principles.
 If He does not do this work, then it contains even more of God’s wisdom.
 God currently does not get rid of those evil ones who bear false witness or seriously resist Him; this contains even more of God’s goodwill.
 He uses these difficulties to allow us to taste the hardships of His own work, to allow us to see with our own eyes His will to save mankind to the greatest extent possible, thus recognizing God’s kindness and beauty.
 God also uses these difficulties to capture proof of people doing good or evil, and in the end provide them with a suitable destination so that we are fully convinced, so that we can see God’s righteousness and holiness.
 Even more, God has used these difficulties to reveal that I lack the aspect of truth pertaining to vision, that my nature is too lazy, timid, foolish, and ignorant, and that through my suffering, efforts, and cooperation with God, He will bestow upon me discernment, confidence, love, wisdom, and courage.
 Even more, He will give me the truth of God’s work, thus completing me and obtaining me.
 God’s work truly is so wise, so wonderful!
 But I am too blind—I have no understanding of the significance of God’s work or His good intentions.
 All I fear is physical suffering and I am unwilling to cooperate with God.
 I truly am a believer who does not properly attend to work and who revels in comforts!

 Thanks be to the enlightenment of the words of God which gave me some knowledge of the purpose and wisdom in God’s work in the flesh and also allowed me to see that my faith in God was in vagueness, that not knowing God is too dangerous!
 From this day forward, I am willing to equip myself more with the truth, to pursue being a person who knows God’s work and disposition, to do my duty to the utmost in order to comfort God’s heart.